Fred Tyler

-High school and Indiana University
+High school

 Tyler began his high school swimming at St. Andrews School, in Boca Raton, Florida, where in 1969 and 1970 he won the 400-yard freestyle and 200-yard individual medley (IM) at the state high school championships.
 He then attended The Bolles School, a prep school in Jacksonville, Florida, where he swam for the Bolles high school swim team.
 At the 1971 state championship meet, he was first in the 200- and 400-yard freestyle, and in 1972 won the 100-yard freestyle and 200-yard individual medley.
 Tyler remains one of only seven swimmers to win the Florida state swim championship in two different events for three separate years.
 He graduated from The Bolles School in 1972.
 Tyler was the first swimmer to earn All American honors in every individual event.
 He achieves this feat 3 straight years.

+Indiana University

 Tyler, along with John Kinsella, Mark Spitz and Gary Hall, Sr., was a member of coach James Counsilman's standout Indiana Hoosiers swim team at Indiana University, which dominated men's college swimming in the early 1970s.
-During his college career, Tyler's Indiana teams were Big Ten Conference champions for four consecutive years and NCAA national champions in 1972 and 1973.
+During his college career, beginning in the Fall of 1972, Tyler's Indiana teams were Big Ten Conference champions for four consecutive years and NCAA national champions in 1972 and 1973.
 In 1975, Tyler was the NCAA individual national champion in the 200-yard individual medley (time of 1:50:658), and his 800-yard freestyle relay finished first in the NCAA finals in 1973, 1974 and 1975.
+Tyler won Big 10 Conference titles in the 200 Individual Medley in 1974, 1975, and 1976, and in 1974 and 1976 also won the 200 Butterfly title, for a total of five Big 10 conference titles.
 He closed out his time as a Hoosier swimmer as one of the best swimmers in the history of the program, receiving 14 career All-America honors.
 Freddie was inducted into the Indiana University Athletic Hall of Fame on October 28, 2016.